athaddius/STIRHoloscan/README.md

 ### Get Efficiency Metrics

 The above command will already generate the timestamp logs for the challnege (`timestamps.log`).

-The following command (inside the docker container) will produce metrics like 99, 95 percentile latencies and average latency.
+The following command (inside the docker container) will produce metrics like 99, 95 percentile, min, max, median and average latencies.

 ```
-python /workspace/holohub/benchmarks/holoscan_flow_benchmarking/analyze.py -m -p 99 95 -a -g /workspace/output/timestamps.log
+python analyze.py -l /workspace/output/timestamps.log
 ```

-It will output the maximum, 99.9 percentile, 99 percentile, 95 percentile and average end-to-end latency.
  We will use a combination of these numbers to evaluate on the efficiency metric.

 ### Submission
 For the evaluation, we expect participants to submit docker images that can be run in the same manner as `rundocker.sh` above.
 Use this codebase to begin, and set up your Dockerfile to import your model.
 Include the engine and anything that is needed for your model in this docker image.
 We will be running it with `./rundocker.sh`, verifying the model and then analyzing the `timestamps.log` file that it outputs.